agilepro/software-craftsmanship/docs/Management/folder-organization.md

 **Just go to the logical module and the file is there!** —  Only to those people who are previously familiar with the files or the logic used to organize the file.
 If they are all in one list I do not need to know this.
 **When you open the folder, all the files are there together! —**  If you name the file properly, they will all be together in the list, so there is no advantage to the folder.
 **Sometimes you need to group files with different names! —**  Then rename them.
 There are vanishingly few cases where you can not name the files properly.
-**It is easy to open folders**. — Just a double click, but that requires extra work, and that is multiplied when you don’t know exactly which folder to open.
+**It is easy to open folders**. — Just a double click, but that requires extra work, and that is multiplied when you don't know exactly which folder to open.
 The point is that the folder adds nothing, so this effort is pure waste.
 **With lots of files in a folder you have to scroll**. — Scrolling is far easier than opening several folders.
 In any case if you kept to around 20 files per folder you would never have a scrolling problem.
 **Use and IDE that reads and flattens the file list**. — OK, so you agree that a flat list is better, why not just make it that what actually exist?
 Why make a structure that you then have to use a special tool to unscramble?
-The real answer is that I don’t always have an IDE available, especially when working at a customer site or a developer who wants help.
+The real answer is that I don't always have an IDE available, especially when working at a customer site or a developer who wants help.
 **You just need to do a search.** — It is well established that one can scan the list and find the file faster than you can enter the command to search.

 ## Conclusion

 :::tip[Key Takeaway]

-Don’t make lots of folder with only a couple files in each.
+Don't make lots of folder with only a couple files in each.
 Worry more about your code structure and names, but put many files together in a single folder.

 :::